urda/website/_posts/2010-09-25-reboot-trick.md

 As always be careful when editing the system registry, and be sure to make a backup before you do anything to its contents.
 I cannot be held liable if your computer breaks down, catches fire, or what-have-you.

-To simply fix the issue where Windows is constantly stuck in a &#8220;Reboot Required&#8221; state, just remove any values that are contained in the **PendingFileRenameOperations** key.
+To simply fix the issue where Windows is constantly stuck in a "Reboot Required" state, just remove any values that are contained in the **PendingFileRenameOperations** key.
 The full path for this key is listed below:

 <pre class="brush: powershell; title: ; notranslate" title="">HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\PendingFileRenameOperations
 </pre>